DegreeCalc

 Can IDR payments be $0 per month?

 Yes.
-Under IBR and PAYE, if your income falls below 150% of the federal poverty guideline — about $23,475 for a single person in 2025 — your calculated payment is $0.
-You must still recertify annually and the $0 months count toward forgiveness.
-Per CFPB data, roughly 60% of borrowers enrolled in SAVE had $0 monthly payments before the plan was terminated.
+Under IBR and PAYE, if your income falls below 150% of the federal poverty guideline — $23,940 for a single person in the 48 contiguous states and D.C. for the 2026-27 award year — your calculated payment can be $0.
+You must still recertify annually, and qualifying $0 months can count toward forgiveness when plan rules allow it.

 Is loan forgiveness after IDR taxable income?